HHC vs THC: A Differences & Comparison Guide to Help You Choose

 How Are HHC and THC Made?

 HHC and THC are almost identical on a molecular level, but they do have one key difference.
 While THC has double carbon bonds, HHC does not.
 Instead, the hydrogenation process replaces those carbon bonds with hydrogen.
-While some argue HHC can be found in trace amounts in the cannabis plant, most HHC products are produced via chemical reactions.
+While some argue HHC can be found in trace amounts in the hemp plant, most HHC products are produced via chemical reactions.
 In a lab, a chemist will use hydrogenation to transform THC into HHC.

 Is HHC Stronger than THC?